common-tools-interface/cti/man/cti.1.md

   compute nodes.
 So, to pass this information to CTI, set *CTI_BACKEND_WRAPPER=singularity*.

+- *CTI_CONTAINER_INSTANCE*: Set this variable to the Singularity instance URI in which the target job is running for CTI to launch tool helpers inside the instance.
+This will allow tools such as GDB4hpc to debug jobs running inside Singularity containers.

 ## Slurm-specific variables

 - *CTI_SLURM_DAEMON_GRES*: Starting with Slurm 21.08, there is a known